 Once you feel the street change from pavement to cobble stone, you have entered the Old Town.
-Ancient coins discovered in this area actually date back to the 1st century, so the name is well deserved!
+Ancient coins discovered in this area actually date back to the first century, so the name is well deserved.

-If you are into unique books and cool games (some of them have a retro touch!), step into Pinocchio on your left.
+If you are into unique books and cool games (some of them with a retro touch), step into Pinocchio to your left.

-For those who have skipped Vapiano earlier, you have got to be hungry enough to try some baked goods from my favorite bakery!
-It occured to me that this bakery might actually be one of the oldest "walk-through" booths ever!
+For those who have skipped Vapiano, you must be hungry enough to try some baked goods from my favorite bakery...
+It occurred to me that this bakery might actually be one of the oldest take-out booths ever!

 I know, we have been talking about "diving into the past" a lot...
 But c'mon, this is the Old Town after all!
-So, past the Starbucks, you will have a chance to travel back to retro times: Time Tunnel!
+So, past the Starbucks, you will have a chance to travel back to retro times at Time Tunnel!

-Entrance to your right, you literally have to enter through a "tunnel" of sorts to find this hidden treasure.
+The entrance is to your right, and you literally have to enter through a "tunnel" to find this hidden treasure.

 By now you have worked up a hunger, right?
 Perfect.
 Just in time, try a French style crêpe at Hirschenplatz.
 Preparation takes only a few minutes, and they are so worth it!

-Next, take "Brunn-Gasse" to veer away from the main street and take a right into "Froschau-Gasse".
+Next, take Brunn-Gasse to veer away from the main street, then take a right into Froschau-Gasse.

-Once you are done with shopping, proceed along Froschau-Gasse and take a left at its dead end to arrive at Neumarkt!
-Good restaurants serving Swiss food among others, as well as the Theater am Neumarkt can be found here.
+Once you are done with shopping, proceed along Froschau-Gasse and take a left at its dead end to arrive at Neumarkt.
+You will find some good restaurants serving Swiss food, among others, as well as the Theater am Neumarkt.

-Design fans should check out Neumarkt 17 for design heaven (thanks, Christine!).
+Design fans should check out Neumarkt 17, a kind of design heaven.

 From here, you could take Spiegelgasse back to Niederdorfstrasse.
-This narrow alley leads up the hill and back to Schwarzenbach (the coffee place).
-If your brain needs a workout along the way, buy one of the many puzzles or games at AHA.
+This narrow alley leads up the hill and back to Schwarzenbach.
+But if your brain is ready for a workout, buy one of the many puzzles or games at AHA Zürich.

-Alternatively, you could explore the rest of the Old Town by following - say - a cute cat...
+Alternatively, you could explore the rest of the Old Town by following in the footsteps of, say, a cute cat...